Steveorevo/node-red-contrib-actionflows/README.md

 Unlike the `links` node, the `action` node invokes the `action in` node by a prefix naming schema.
-An `action` node's name determines the name of the corresponding `action in` nodes that will be activated.
+An `action` node's name determines the name of the corresponding `action in` node that will be activated.
 Use the `action` node's name as a prefix for all subsequent `action in` nodes that you wish to be callable by the `action` node.
 For instance, an `action` node named "Sample", will activate any `action in` nodes with names like "Sample in", "Sample-in",